Most of us notice that our memory tends to slow down as we get older.

 So how can you get your memory back on track?

-1. Exercise your body to boost your memory
+1. Give your brain a workout to improve your memory

 2. Eat well to protect your memory